Erosion Destroys Five Houses In Auchi - :::...The Tide News Online:::...

 Erosion Destroys Five Houses In Auchi

-About five buildings have collapsed in Auchi, headquarters of Etsako-West Local Government Area of Edo State, following the erosion created last Saturday’s downpour.
+About five buildings have collapsed in Auchi, headquarters of Etsako-West Local Area of Edo, following the erosion created by last Saturday’s downpour.

 The state government had, in 2013, partnered the World Bank to reclaim major gully sites which the council area had been battling with for over two decades.